Alcidespb24/RAG/output.md

 [68 FR 8376, Feb.
 20, 2003; 68 FR 17153, Apr.
 8, 2003; 78 FR 5693, Jan.
 25, 2013]

 HIPAA Administrative Simplification Regulation Text

 # March 2013

 of access to a workstation, (7)(i) Standard: Contingency plan.
-Establish (and implement as needed) policies and procedures for responding to an emergency or other occurrence (for example, fire, vandalism, system failure, and natural disaster) that damages systems that contain electronic protected health information, initially upon the standards implemented under this rule and, subsequently, in response to environmental or operational changes affecting the security of electronic protected health information, that establishes the extent to which a covered entity's or business associate's security policies and procedures meet the requirements of this subpart.
+Establish (and implement as needed) policies and procedures for responding to an emergency or other occurrence (for example, fire, vandalism, system failure, and natural disaster) that damages systems that contain electronic protected health information.

-(b)(1) Business associate contracts and other arrangements.
-A covered entity may permit a business associate to create, receive, maintain, or transmit electronic protected health information on the covered entity's behalf only if the covered entity obtains satisfactory assurances, in accordance with § 164.314(a), that the business associate will appropriately safeguard the information.
-A covered entity is not required to obtain such satisfactory assurances from a business associate that is a subcontractor.

-(2) A business associate may permit a business associate that is a subcontractor to create, receive, maintain, or transmit electronic protected health information on its behalf only if the business associate obtains satisfactory assurances, in accordance with § 164.314(a), that the subcontractor will appropriately safeguard the information.

-(3) Implementation specifications: Written contract or other arrangement (Required).
-Document the satisfactory assurances required by paragraph (b)(1) or (b)(2) of this section through a written contract or other arrangement with the business associate that.

-(8) Standard: Evaluation.
-Perform a periodic technical and nontechnical evaluation, based on the standards implemented under this rule and, subsequently, in response to environmental or operational changes affecting the security of electronic protected health information.

-(5)(i) Standard: Security awareness and training.
+# (5)(i) Standard: Security awareness and training.

 Implement a security awareness and training program for all members of its workforce (including management).

-(ii) Implementation specifications.
+# (ii) Implementation specifications.

 Implement:

 - (A) Security reminders (Addressable).
 Periodic security updates.
 - (B) Protection from malicious software (Addressable).
 Procedures for guarding against, detecting, and reporting malicious software.
 - (C) Log-in monitoring (Addressable).
 Procedures for monitoring log-in attempts and reporting discrepancies.
 - (D) Password management (Addressable).
 Procedures for creating, changing, and safeguarding passwords.

-(6)(i) Standard: Security incident procedures.
+# (6)(i) Standard: Security incident procedures.

 Implement policies and procedures to address security incidents.

-(ii) Implementation specification: Response and reporting (Required).
+# (ii) Implementation specification: Response and reporting (Required).

 Identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity or business associate; and document security incidents and their outcomes.

 plan (Required).
 Establish (and implement as needed) procedures to enable continuation of critical business processes for protection of the security of electronic protected health information while operating in emergency mode.

-(D) Testing and revision procedures (Addressable).
+# (D) Testing and revision procedures (Addressable).

 Implement procedures for periodic testing and revision of contingency plans.

-(E) Applications and data criticality analysis (Addressable).
+# (E) Applications and data criticality analysis (Addressable).

 Assess the relative criticality of specific applications and data in support of other contingency plan components.

+# (8) Standard: Evaluation.

+Perform a periodic technical and nontechnical evaluation, based on the standards implemented under this rule and, subsequently, in response to environmental or operational changes affecting the security of electronic protected health information, that establishes the extent to which a covered entity's or business associate's security policies and procedures meet the requirements of this subpart.

+# (b)(1) Business associate contracts and other arrangements.

+A covered entity may permit a business associate to create, receive, maintain, or transmit electronic protected health information on the covered entity's behalf only if the covered entity obtains satisfactory assurances, in accordance with § 164.314(a), that the business associate will appropriately safeguard the information.
+A covered entity is not required to obtain such satisfactory assurances from a business associate that is a subcontractor.

+(2) A business associate may permit a business associate that is a subcontractor to create, receive, maintain, or transmit electronic protected health information on its behalf only if the business associate obtains satisfactory assurances, in accordance with § 164.314(a), that the subcontractor will appropriately safeguard the information.

+(3) Implementation specifications: Written contract or other arrangement (Required).
+Document the satisfactory assurances required by paragraph (b)(1) or (b)(2) of this section through a written contract or other arrangement with the business associate.

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text
+# March 2013

 # § 164.310 Physical safeguards.